sonata-nfv/tng-schema/package-descriptor/README.md

 - **package_version** names the version of the package.
 Any typical version with numbers and dots, such as 1.0, 1.1, and 1.0.1 is allows here.
 The package version must be increased with any new (changed) instance of the service.
 - **package_maintainer** (optional) describes the maintainer of the package, like *John Doe, NEC*.
 - **package_description** (optional) provides an arbitrary description of the package.
+- **package_md5** provides an MD5 hash over the package content, i.e. all files contained in the package EXCEPT the package descriptor, i.e. /META-INF/MANIFEST.MF, as this file contains this hash.
+- **package_signature** provides a cryptographic signature over the package content, i.e. all files contained in the package EXCEPT the package descriptor, i.e. /META-INF/MANIFEST.MF.
 - **entry_service_template** (optional) specifies THE service template of this package.
 In General the package can contain more than one network service descriptor as dependencies.
 In order to identify the
 - **sealed** (optional) is a boolean value that states wheter this package is self-contained, i.e. it already contains all its relevant artifacts (true), or it has external dependencies that may have to be provided from somewhere else.
 Default is *false*.